deephacks/confit/readme.md

 As mentioned earlier, any configuration in persistence storage will override instances in the default [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md)  configuration file.

+Even if a persistence provider is used in production, the default in memory storage can be very useful in basic tests since it does not require internal/external setup or complex dependencies.

 #### YAML

 The simplest persistence module is the YAML provider where configuration is written to a file on disk when created,